-- Be implemented through active partnerships with AHDC and other nonprofits, ARHA, and others to leverage City resources.
+- Partner with nonprofits, ARHA, and private developers to leverage City resources.

 - Prioritize certain factors for distribution and preservation of affordable housing, including the location of affordable housing in transit-oriented, amenity-rich areas and the strategic preservation and/or production of affordable housing in large-scale developments and/or redevelopments, especially where existing market affordable multifamily housing is being impacted.

-- Promote the integration of affordable housing as essential to the creation of successful and vibrant mixed-income communities.
+- Promote the integration of affordable housing to foster successful and vibrant mixed-income communities.